-We wash our hair with L'Oréal because Jennifer Aniston says we're worth it, drink Nespresso because so does George Clooney, and wear H&M underpants because, well, they make David Beckham look good, whilst pop star J-Lo loves the new Fiat 500 and Kevin Bacon wants us to use EE’s mobile phone network.
+We wash our hair with L'Oréal because Jennifer Aniston says we're worth it, drink Nespresso because so does George Clooney, and wear H&M underpants because, well, they make David Beckham look good — whilst pop star J-Lo loves the new Fiat 500 and Kevin Bacon wants us to use EE’s mobile phone network.

 For some, such as Zoella and Giovanna Fletcher, they've become famous simply for blogging, vlogging and posting to sites such as Instagram whilst amassing literally millions of followers.
-Other celebrity influencers of course still fit the traditional image of cool role models such as street dancer and founder of Diversity Ashley Banjo, global magic icon Dynamo, pop stars, Premier League footballers and of course a plethora of other elite sports personalities including Olympians Jessica Ennis-Hill, Tom Daley and Sir Bradley Wiggins.
+Other celebrity influencers of course still fit the traditional image of cool role models such as street dancer and founder of Diversity Ashley Banjo, global magic icon Dynamo, pop stars, Premier League footballers and of course a host of other elite sports personalities including Olympians such as Jessica Ennis-Hill, Tom Daley and Sir Bradley Wiggins.

-Why do celebrity endorsements work?
+Why celebrity endorsements work

 Celebrity itself is an alluring draw — most people want a small insight into the inaccessible lives that celebrities lead, so they live vicariously through the products and services promoted by the celebrities to whom they feel an affinity.
 With consumers facing so many choices these days, an emotional connection with a certain celebrity could make the difference between a shopper's hand stopping over one product or moving on to the competition.

 Consumers are reported to see over 3,000 images a day, however, for the most part, we're simply not conscious of them.
-Our sub-conscious records around 150 of those images, and only 25-30 reach our consciousness.
+Our subconscious records around 150 of those images, and only 25-30 reach our consciousness.
 So if a celebrity is attached to a message, the potential for that product to reach the conscious mind of the consumer is accelerated.

-Whether you're looking to secure a ‘name’ for a television or radio advertising campaign, endorse a product, bring a zestless brand to life, or if you simply need a media hook and sell-in for a press day, NMP Live can help.
+Whether you're looking to secure a celebrity name for a television or radio advertising campaign, endorse a product, bring a zestless brand to life, or if you simply need a media hook and sell-in for a press day, NMP Live can help.

-F or a non-A-list domestic UK celebrity to promote a brand by simply lending a photo and testimonial to a website or sales brochure might cost you in the low tens of thousands for a 12-month campaign, whilst at the opposing end of the scale, an A-list Hollywood actor entering into a nationwide television ad-campaign is going to attract a fee into seven figures.
+For a less high profile domestic UK celebrity to promote a brand by simply lending a photo and testimonial to a website or sales brochure might cost you in the low tens of thousands for a 12-month campaign, whilst at the opposing end of the scale, an A-list Hollywood actor entering into a nationwide or global television ad-campaign is going to attract a fee into seven figures.

-With 20 years experience working with celebrities at all levels — from domestic UK talent to globally recognised names — NMP Live's expertise lies in approaching the right celebrity for your campaign and negotiating the best possible deal on your behalf; taking into consideration your objectives, brand values, target demographic and of course budget.
+With 20+ years of experience working with celebrities at all levels — from domestic UK talent to globally recognised names — NMP Live's expertise lies in approaching the right celebrity for your campaign and negotiating the best possible deal on your behalf; taking into consideration your objectives, brand values, target demographic and of course budget.

-Our extensive industry contacts give us unparalleled access to hundreds of celebrities and media personalities around the world.
+Our extensive industry contacts give us unparalleled access to thousands of celebrities and media personalities around the world.
 And because we work for you, not the celebrity, whether you require a regional personality for a short-term promotion or an international icon for a global advertising campaign, our unbiased recommendations and impartial advice will ensure we secure you the best deal to meet your campaign objectives.